 Since the service began in 2015, we have supported more than 400 people, reduced inpatient admissions and successfully discharged 70% of clients to their GP - a really positive outcome considering many of the people we work with have been in secondary mental health services for many years.

-The Community Rehabilitation team is led by a clinical psychologist, and brings together social, psychological and medical approaches to give individually tailored support from a team of professionals.
+We work in a partnership between Second Step, Avon and Wiltshire Mental Health Partnership NHS Trust (AWP) and Missing Link.
+The specialist clinical leadership is provided by a AWP Psychologist and brings together social, psychological and medical approaches to give individually tailored support from a team of professionals.
 The team also includes peer recovery navigators who have their own experience of recovery and mental health services.

 Find out more

 By watching our photo-essay (below), called Taking Mental Health Outside you’ll find out more about what we do.
 Taking Mental Health Outside is the result of a four-month experimental film project with staff, volunteers, peer workers and clients from the Community Rehabilitation Service which is both poignant and deeply personal.